-Business taxpayers operating as sole traders or partners in partnership, should know that special rules relate to business losses.
+Business taxpayers operating as sole traders or partners in a partnership should know that special rules relate to business losses.
 These rules apply equally to Australian and foreign taxpayers.
-Taxpayers may claim losses against other taxable income, only where they meet specific rules.
+Taxpayers may claim business losses against other taxable income, only where they meet specific rules.

 Firstly, taxpayers must meet the income rule, where total income must be less than $250,000.
 Total Income is calculated as taxable income plus total reportable fringe benefits plus reportable superannuation contributions plus net investment loss.
 If total income is not less than $250,000, business losses cannot be claimed against income from other sources.
 These losses must be carried forward and may be offset against profits from the same business activity, in future years.